dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 ---- revise

-All calls from the Client to the DS are authenticated with the same private key and JWS header.
+All calls from the Client to the AS are authenticated with the same private key and JWS header.
 This Client authenticates by signing the initiation request, the completion token, and the refresh token.

-When accessing resources that require proof-of-possession, the Client uses the same private key, but the DS supplied jwk object.
-The DS supplied jwk object is a certificate or certificate chain with a public key the resource trusts, so that the resource can verify the authorized client, allowing Registered and Dynamic Clients to access proof-of-possession resources the same way.
+When accessing resources that require proof-of-possession, the Client uses the same private key, but the AS supplied jwk object.
+The AS supplied jwk object is a certificate or certificate chain with a public key the resource trusts, so that the resource can verify the authorized client, allowing Registered and Dynamic Clients to access proof-of-possession resources the same way.

-Each instance of a Registered Client MAY have its own private key and then include a certificate or certificate chain, or reference to either, in the JWS header jwk object that binds its public key to the public key the DS has for the Registered Client.
+Each instance of a Registered Client MAY have its own private key and then include a certificate or certificate chain, or reference to either, in the JWS header jwk object that binds its public key to the public key the AS has for the Registered Client.

 ___ stop revise